Broome County Health Department Issues Public Health Statements

 BROOME COUNTY, NY – The Broome County Health Department has learned a person who

-was at a Pete’s Legacy Diner in Vestal, located at 2305, on July 10 has tested positive for
+was at the Brickyard Endwell located at 800 Hooper Rd on July 11 has tested positive for

-Additionally, the Health Department has learned a person who was at Manni’s Donuts and Diner
+Additionally, the health department has learned a person who was at Wingz, located at 208 North

 Testing is available for all New Yorkers at the NYS drive through testing site at Binghamton